Nov 21, 2024

 The University of Arkansas - Fort Smith (UAFS) is approved by the Arkansas Department of Higher Education (ADHE) to participate in the National Council for State Authorization Reciprocity Agreement (NC-SARA) to offer online programs and courses to out-of-state students.
 NC-SARA provides states a mechanism for monitoring the quality of online programs delivered by out-of-state colleges and universities to its citizens.
 Institutions that are members of SARA are authorized to provide online education to students from all SARA member states.

 SARA applies solely to distance education activity conducted across state lines.
-It does not apply to distance education activity of an institution within its home state or to on-ground campuses in any state.
+It does not apply to the distance education activity of an institution within its home state or to on-ground campuses in any state.

 The University of Arkansas - Fort Smith is accredited by the Higher Learning Commission.
 Distance education courses and programs are approved by the Arkansas Department of Higher Education.